 - Rebel Award – for a script that subverts conventions or challenges the status quo

 - The Trifecta Award – for a script that cleverly incorporates the three prompts

-Other awards may also be given, at the Jury’s discretion.
+Other awards and prizes may also be given, at the organiser’s discretion.

 Tasmanian Gothic Short Script Challenge Registration

-When you submit this form you will receive an automated email confirming receipt.
-If you don’t receive an you should try again, taking note of any required fields.
+If you do not receive an automated email confirming receipt of this form try again, taking note of any required fields.